myrestop/myflow-plugin-guide/jar-plugin-guide/action.md

 > `ActionRequireArgHandler` is our optimized abstraction class, you can also implement the top interface class `ActionKeywordHandler`.

 > How to customize the action settings content?
-Override the method `getCustomizeSettingContent`, and return an instance which implemented `SettingsContent` interface class.
+Override the method `getCustomizeSettingContent`, and return an instance which implemented `top.myrest.myflow.component.SettingsContent` interface class.
 To implement this function, you should know [Jetpack Compose](https://developer.android.com/jetpack/compose/documentation) firstly.

 Read explanation: [**ActionParam**](appendix/action_param.md#action-param), [**ActionResult**](appendix/action_result.md#action-result-fields-explanation), [**ActionResultCallback**](appendix/action_result_callback.md#action-result-callback-fields-explanation), [HotEventType](appendix/hot_event_type.md#hot-event-type).